-If you never saw a melee hero in a FPS; there is a first time for everything.
-Reinhard his a giant dude wearing a mechanic armor, bringing a weird weapon to the party: a hammer.
-We already thought that Hanzo’s bow was pretty.. antique compared to turrets, laser rifles and other hyper technological stuff, but Reinhard’s hammer is even stranger, since it’s not a ranged weapon.
+If you never saw a melee hero in an FPS; there is a first time for everything.
+Reinhardt his a giant dude wearing a mechanic armor, bringing a weird weapon to the party: a hammer.
+We already thought that Hanzo’s bow was pretty... antique compared to turrets, laser rifles, and other hyper-technological stuff, but Reinhardt’s hammer is even stranger since it’s not a ranged weapon.

 We were joking about how is strange to see a bowman and a giant guy with a hammer in a gunfight.
 Well, Blizzard gave us something even more unusual: a freaking monkey!

 For the sake of clarity, Winston is an ape, not a monkey.
 And he brings a really cool armor to the party and a few electrical guns with low range.
 If you happen to spot this monk…, ahem, ape on the battleground, you can’t do anything but miring how awesome he looks and dying shortly after if he is on the enemy team.

 He is definitely the first hero I’m going to main during Overwatch beta: he is a short-range tank with awesome mobility.

 As a matter of fact, he can avoid getting into close range until he is ready to use his devastating ultimate, tearing his enemies apart.
 He has also some nice jump tricks, as expected from an ape!
 If you like switching from a defensive to a very offensive playstyle many times during the fight, Winston is the perfect choice for you.
 Fear the monkey!